(503) 841-5840 [email protected]

 Step 5 (Most Important): File your taxes correctly.

-When you file your taxes, be sure to let your accountant know you made a NON-DEDUCTIBLE IRA contribution and then subsequently converted the non-deductible IRA into a Roth IRA.
-Non-deductible means you are NOT taking a tax deduction on the contribution.
+When you file your taxes, be sure to let your accountant know you made a nondeductible IRA contribution and then subsequently converted the non-deductible IRA into a Roth IRA.
+Non-deductible means you are not taking a tax deduction on the contribution.
 It is money you already paid income taxes on.
 This way, you don’t have to pay any taxes on that same amount when it is converted into the Roth IRA.

 backdoor ROTH ira